 The Portugal Golden Visa program stands apart from the other visas, as it is designed to attract investors rather than workers or retirees.
 It grants residency to individuals who make qualifying investments in Portugal, such as contributions to certain development projects.

 It allows for a more flexible residency requirement, as holders only need to spend a minimum number of days in Portugal each year.
-After five years of holding a Golden Visa, applicants can pursue permanent residency or citizenship, provided they meet other requirements.
+After five years of holding a Golden Visa, applicants can pursue permanent residency, provided they meet other requirements.

 E8 Visa vs Schengen Visa